Miss International 1976

-Miss International 1976, the 16th Miss International pageant, was held on July 2, 1976 at the Imperial Garden Theater in Tokyo, Japan.
-Lidija Manić of Yugoslavia crowned her successor Sophie Perin of France.
+Miss International 1976, the 16th Miss International pageant, was held on 2 July 1976 at the Imperial Garden Theater in Tokyo, Japan.

+At the end of the event, Lidija Manić of Yugoslavia crowned Sophie Perin of France as Miss International 1976.
 This is France's first ever Miss International crown.

+Contestants from 45 countries and territories competed in this year's pageant.
+The competition was hosted by Bill Graham.